ferrance/dizave42/readme.md

 the beginning of a shortened patent number that can be such a pain to enter.

+Some of this uses unicode.
+I'm running wincompose on windows and using unicode hex input on mac.

 ## The Displays

 I didn't find the display on the default keymap very useful.
 Although the